RafaelGSS/blog/priv/posts/performance-methodologies.md

 - **Resource**: server components (CPU, buses, ...)
 - **Utilization**: for a set time interval, the percentage of time that the resource was busy servicing work.
 While busy, the resource may **still be able to accept more work**.
-- **Saturation**: Extra work, often waiting on a queue.
-Are jobs that service cannot deal at moment.
+- **Saturation**: additional work to be done, likely waiting in a queue.
+Jobs that cannot be dealt with instantly.

 ![Workflow with USE Methodology](/images/performance-analysis/workflow-use.png)